How to Find Work Experience for Medicine

 Reflecting on Your Work Experience for Your Application

 Reflecting on your experiences is just as important as gaining them.
-Medical schools want to see how you’ve learned and grown from your experiences.
+Medical schools want to see how you’ve learned and grown from them.
+A useful structure is:

 Key Skills and Insights